Outreach Community Groups

-Are you looking for a Ministry to be active in at St. Angela Merici Parish that makes a world of difference but does not require a lot of time?
-We are looking for members to reach out to those on a journey of bereavement.
-We would like to create a team to assist us during the Mass of Christian Burial.
-Men and women are needed to be present as greeters to welcome family and friends of the deceased to St. Angela.
-Ushers are also needed to point out where the offertory gifts are, and to show guests where to go for Communion.
-If you are interested, please call the Parish Office.
-We are planning to have an informational meeting regarding this committee in the next few weeks.
+Are you looking for a Ministry that makes a world of difference but does not require a lot of time?
+We are always looking for new members to reach out to those on a journey of bereavement.
+Join our team to assist us during the Mass of Christian Burial.
+Men and women are needed to be present as greeters to welcome family and friends of the deceased as they enter St. Angela Merici Church.
+Ushers are also needed to point out where the offertory gifts are, and to show guests where to go for Holy Communion.
+If you are interested, or you know of anyone who would be interested, please call the Parish Office.

 Identified by the Parish Pastoral Council as a priority in our planning process, an Evangelization Committee will be created to minister to the un-churched and to inactive Catholics, as well as develop ways to deepen everyone’s faith.
 The committee will look at the parish census, identify inactive parishioners and family members in the parish area, and develop strategies to invite people back to regular worship and participation in the parish.

 Extraordinary Ministers to the Sick

 Extraordinary Ministers to the Sick rotate taking Communion to the sick parishioners at home or in nursing homes who may otherwise not be able to receive the Holy Eucharist.

 Family Life Committee provides opportunities to serve and celebrate with parishioners and community members.
 The members coordinate the Family Holiday Meals and Christmas Angel Tree programs to help needy families in the parish and in the community.
 They also organize Anointing of the Sick Mass held each spring.
 Committee meets the second Wednesday of the months of October through April.